-A very high level of lithium in the blood can cause lithium toxicity, with persistent headaches, mental confusion, drowsiness, seizures, and abnormal heart rhythms.
+Lithium toxicity occurs when the level of lithium in the blood is very high.
+It causes persistent headaches, mental confusion, drowsiness, seizures, and abnormal heart rhythms.
 Side effects are more likely to occur in older people and people with impaired kidney function.

 The anticonvulsants valproate and carbamazepine may be used to treat mania when it first occurs or to treat mania and depression when they occur together (mixed episode).
 Unlike lithium, these drugs do not damage the kidneys.
 However, carbamazepine can greatly reduce the number of red and white blood cells.
 Rarely, valproate damages the liver (primarily in children) or severely damages the pancreas.
 With close monitoring by a doctor, these problems can be caught in time.
 Valproate is usually not prescribed for women with bipolar disorder if they are pregnant or of childbearing age because the drug appears to increase the risk of brain or spinal cord birth defects (neural tube defects) and autism in the fetus.
 Valproate and carbamazepine can be useful, especially when people have not responded to other treatments.

 Lamotrigine is sometimes used to help control mood swings, especially during episodes of depression.
 Lamotrigine can cause a serious rash.
-Rarely, the rash becomes the life-threatening Stevens-Johnson syndrome (see Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN)).
+Rarely, the rash becomes the life-threatening Stevens-Johnson syndrome.
 People who are taking lamotrigine should watch for any new rash (particularly in the area around the rectum and genitals), fever, swollen glands, blistering sores in the mouth or on the eyes, and swelling of the lips or tongue.
 They should report these symptoms to the doctor.
 To reduce the risk of developing these symptoms, doctors carefully follow the recommended schedule for increasing the dose.
 The drug is started at a relatively low dose, which is increased very slowly (over a period of weeks) to the recommended maintenance dose.
 If doses are interrupted for 3 days or more, the schedule for gradually increasing the dose must begin again.

-Long-term side effects may include weight gain and the metabolic syndrome.
-Metabolic syndrome (see Metabolic Syndrome) is excess fat in the abdomen with reduced sensitivity to insulin ’s effects ( insulin resistance), a high blood sugar level, abnormal cholesterol levels, and high blood pressure.
+Long-term side effects of antipsychotics may include weight gain and the metabolic syndrome.
+Metabolic syndrome is excess fat in the abdomen with reduced sensitivity to insulin’s effects (insulinresistance), a high blood sugar level, abnormal cholesterol levels, and high blood pressure.
 The risk of this syndrome may be lower with aripiprazole and ziprasidone.

 Psychotherapy is often recommended for people taking mood-stabilizing drugs, mostly to help them take their treatment as directed.